 How to apply for a permanent residence permit in Spain

 Once you have the required number of years for living in Spain, applying for a permanent residence permit is quite easy.
-You will simply need to take the application form and necessary documents to the relevant police station in Spain.
-In some cases, however, you may be able to go directly to the immigration department.
-Importantly, you should make sure to apply for permanent residency about three months before your current visa or permit expires.
+You will simply need to take the application form and necessary documents to the relevant immigration office (Oficina de Extranjería) in Spain.
+You can apply for permanent residency 90 days before or after the expiration date of your visa or permit, but it’s a good idea to be prepared.

 As well as the application form (the EX-17 form), you will need to present a number of documents when applying for Spanish permanent residency.
 These include the following: